Ananthagiri, Suryapet district: Demographics

 Ananthagiri village population of children with age 0-6 is 1458 which makes up 10.61% of total population of village.
 The literacy rate of the village is 61.06%.
 In Ananthagiri Male literacy stands at 71.92% while female literacy rate was 50.09%.

 Schedule Tribe (ST) constitutes 23.29% while Schedule Caste (SC) were 22.07% of total population in Anantha Giri village.

-mining

-As per telangana state rules and regulations and this place is very very famous by stone suppliers.

 Education

 It is the major educational destination in the region.
 There is 1 engineering college named Anurag Group of Institutions located 1 km near this village and 2 Government schools in Ananthagiri.